otundo254/ecommerce-sql-data-cleaning/README.md

 ---

-## 💡 Key Insights
+##  Key Insights

-- Revenue is concentrated among a small number of high-value customers
+- Top customers contribute a significant portion of total revenue, indicating revenue concentration.
+Dotcom Postage was the leading product with over 200k sales.
-- Return rate is relatively low, indicating efficient sales operations
+- Return rate is approximately 8.4% of the total revenue, suggesting low product return levels
-- Revenue trends show consistent performance over time
+- Revenue shows steady monthly performance with identifiable peaks in the month of september to the begining of Noverber 2011.

 ---

-## 📷 Dashboard Preview
+##  Dashboard Preview

 <img width="872" height="421" alt="image" src="https://github.com/user-attachments/assets/8fc99b3a-c55a-4e7b-9a81-ecaa5eca76fd" />